sourcey/libsourcey/README.md

 There are plenty more demos and sample code to play with over on the [examples](https://sourcey.com/libsourcey/examples/) page.

-## Installation

-See the platform independent [installation guides](https://sourcey.com/libsourcey/installation).

 ## Contributors

-A BIG thanks to everyone who has contributed to the development of LibSourcey so far:
+A big thanks to everyone who has contributed to making C++ the most viable option:

 * Kam Low ([@auscaster](https://github.com/auscaster)) — Primary developer
 * Yury Shulbn ([@yuryshubin](https://github.com/yuryshubin)) — iOS build toolchain and platform fixes